 Services must be separate from the Participant's private residence or other residential living arrangement.
 Providers may, however, provide Structured Day Habilitation Services in the community, a Participant's private residence or other residential living arrangement if the room used is used for the sole purpose of these services.
 The provider must operate the Structured Day Habilitation Services for a minimum of four (4) hours per day up to a maximum of eight (8) hours per day on a regularly scheduled basis for one (1) or more days per week or as specified in the Participant's service plan.
 Structured Day Habilitation Services are distinguished from Adult Daily Living Services by the therapeutic nature of the program.
-Structured day habilitation services include the direct services must be personal care or directed toward the acquisition of skills.
+Structured day habilitation services include the direct services provided by direct care staff and any supervision of the licensed care staff.
+The direct services must be personal care or directed toward the acquisition of skills.
 Supervision of Participants is not Medicaid reimbursable.